Simple eigenvalues of cubic vertex-transitive graphs: Families of graphs

 For $m\ge 3$, let $T_m$ be the cubic graph of order $2m^2$ defined in the following way.
 The vertices of $T_m$ are $\{\pls{i}{j}, \mn{i}{j} \mid i, j \in \ints_m\}$.
 The edges are

 for all $i, j \in \ints_m$.
 It is easy to see that $T_m$ is a cubic, vertex-transitive graph with 1 as an eigenvalue, not necessarily simple, by considering the eigenvector that is $+1$ on every vertex $\pls{i}{j}$ and $-1$ on every vertex $\mn{i}{j}$.
+Figure \ref{fig:t3t4} shows $T_3$ and $T_4$.

 Alternatively, we can construct $T_m$ from the regular embedding of $K_{m,m}$, given by Nedela and \v Skoviera in \cite{NeSk97}.
 We consider $K_{m,m}$ as a Cayley graph on $\ints_{2m}$ with the connection set $\{1, 3, 5, \ldots, 2m-1\}$ as the generating set.
 The rotation system $\Pi$ has vertex rotations at each vertex given by the cyclic permutation $(1, 3, 5, \ldots, 2m-1)$ of the generators.
 The graph $T_m$ is isomorphic to the vertex truncation $T(K_{m,m}, \Pi)$.